 That said, it is possible to cut regular string lights to a desired length as long as you do so safely and don’t plug them in until you’re sure they’ve been cut and mended correctly.
 So if you can’t afford the price of the designed-to-be-cut outdoor hanging lights, you can still buy regular strands labeled for outdoor use and snip them to your preferred length.

-Make sure you have wire cutters, outdoor/waterproof wire connectors, and electrical tape on hand before you begin.
-It’s a somewhat complicated process, which we’ll outline as best we can, but if you have any questions, don’t hesitate to research further!
+It’s a somewhat complicated process that we’ll outline as best we can.
+As long as everything is done neatly and the proper tools are used, you’ll be able to hang these lights outdoors with no problem.
+That said, if you have any questions, don’t hesitate to research further!
 There are videos and tutorials available to help you, if needed.

-Start by identifying each side of every section on your strand.
+Step 3: Identify each side of every section on your strand.
 If you’ve ever had to replace a bulb on Christmas lights, you know that if one goes out, a whole portion goes out.
 This is one section.
-So, to identify each one on the strand, simply remove a bulb and mark the beginnings and ends of where the lights go out.
-This is an important step.
+So to identify each section on the strand, simply remove a bulb and mark the beginnings and ends of where the lights go out.
 When cutting standard outdoor hanging lights, your best option will be to remove a whole section at a time.

-The most ideal scenario would be cutting outdoor hanging lights that are designed to be customized, but that isn’t always an option.
+When trimming your lights to fit a particular space, the most ideal scenario would be cutting outdoor hanging lights that are designed to be customized.
+However, that isn’t always an option.
 As long as you do everything safely and properly, you’ll be able to cut standard string lights to a desired length and still be able to enjoy a nice outdoor atmosphere.